 Download our brochure on the 10 warning signs of Alzheimer's disease, the most common type of dementia.
-Also available as a one-page illustrated handout.
-These resources are available at your local Alzheimer Society.
+This information is also available as a one-page illustrated handout.
+Physical copies of these resources can be found at your local Alzheimer Society.

 Sign 1: Memory loss that affects day-to-day abilities

 Are you, or the person you know, forgetting things often or struggling to retain new information?